cvmfs-contrib/cvmfs-servermon/README.md

     responds with a server order for a test case on one repository.
 Also, it monitors geodb age.
 It will be in WARNING condition if geodb was updated more than 30 days ago.
+6.  \"whitelist\" - verifies that the .cvmfswhitelist file is not expired.
+    If the expiration time is less than 48 hours away (by default), a repository will be in WARNING condition, and it will be in CRITICAL condition if the whitelist file is expired.
+The limit can be changed in `/etc/cvmfsmon/api.conf`.

 The params are all optional.
 The currently supported params are: